imperionite/cp1/ATTENDANCE_HTTP.md

 This section compiles the screenshots captured during the testing of REST API endpoints specifically related to `attendance`.
 These endpoints are integral to fulfilling the requirements of MotorPH PHASE 1, which involves developing solutions using Java or Java-based technologies.
 In this instance, the implementation utilizes the Spring Boot framework to create the REST API.
-The tests were performed by executing actual HTTP requests through the [REST Client extension for Visual Studio Code (VS Code)](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).

 ## Create new attendance - Admin only